-- View and compare Evaporitve Stress Index (ESI) maps for the Contiguous US
+- Use the interactive link to view and compare Evaporitve Stress Index (ESI) maps for the world

 - Anderson, M. C., J. M. Norman, G. R. Diak, W. P. Kustas, and J. R. Mecikalski, 1997: A two-source time-integrated model for estimating surface fluxes using thermal infrared remote sensing.
 Remote Sens.
 Environ., 60, 195-216.

 - Anderson, M. C., J. M. Norman, J. R. Mecikalski, J. P. Otkin, and W. P. Kustas, 2007a: A climatological study of evapotranspiration and moisture stress across the continental U.S. based on thermal remote sensing: I. Model formulation.
 J. Geophys.
 Res., 112, D10117, doi:10110.11029/12006JD007506.

 - Anderson, M. C., J. M. Norman, J. R. Mecikalski, J. P. Otkin, and W. P. Kustas, 2007b: A climatological study of evapotranspiration and moisture stress across the continental U.S. based on thermal remote sensing: II.
 Surface moisture climatology.
 J. Geophys.
 Res., 112, D11112, doi:11110.11029/12006JD007507.

 - Anderson, M. C., C. R. Hain, B. Wardlow, J. R. Mecikalski, and W. P. Kustas (2011), Evaluation of a drought index based on thermal remote sensing of evapotranspiration over the continental U.S., J. Climate, 24, 2025-2044.